Jared Lee Loughner: Views on religion

-Journalists had speculated that Loughner was anti-Semitic due to his attack on Rep. Giffords, who is Jewish, but the Anti-Defamation League's analysis of the messages by Loughner found that he had a more generalized dislike of religion, and of government.
-A police report noted that he had previously been caught making graffiti associated with Christian anti-abortion groups.
+Journalists had speculated that Loughner was antisemitic due to his attack on Rep. Giffords, who is Jewish, but the Anti-Defamation League's analysis of the messages by Loughner found that he had a more generalized dislike of religion, and of government, along with women in power.
+A police report noted that he had previously been caught making graffiti associated with anti-abortion groups.

+Contrary to rumors spread at the time, Loughner was not in fact born Jewish.
 Loughner has been described as an anti-theist by those who knew him.
 Loughner declined to state his religion in his Army application.
 In his "Final Thoughts" video, Loughner stated, "No, I don't trust in God!", in reference to the United States national motto printed on coins and paper currency, "In God We Trust".
 He expressed a dislike for all religions, and was particularly critical of Christians.

 Tucson shooting

 Preparation

 Loughner allegedly purchased the 9mm Glock pistol used in the shooting from a Sportsman's Warehouse in Tucson on November 30, 2010.
 The night before the shooting, at 2:05 a.m. he left a message on a friend's voicemail saying, "Hey man, it's Jared.
 Me and you had good times.
 Peace out.
 Later."
 In a MySpace post the morning of the shooting at 4:12 a.m. he wrote, "Goodbye friends.
 Please don't be mad at me.
 The literacy rate is below 5%.
 I haven't talked to one person who is literate.
 I want to make it out alive.
 The longest war in the history of the United States.
 Goodbye.
 I'm saddened with the current currency and job employment.
 I had a bully at school.
 Thank you.
 P.S. – plead the fifth!"

 The MySpace page showed a close-up photo of a handgun sitting atop a document titled "United States History."